genekogan/LoggerOld/README.md

 The data can be interacted with through a browser.
 First download and install [CherryPy](http://www.cherrypy.org/).
 The following command will launch a local server on which you can see your log data.

 	python view.py

-After launching, open a browser and navigate to "http://127.0.0.1:8080/".
+After launching, open a browser and navigate to localhost:8080.
 The basic interface currently supports viewing entries on specific days and by specific keyword searches.
 In the future this will be extended with data visualization techniques.

+## Todo

+A simple todo utility can be found at localhost:8080/todo.
+The interface is similar to Google Tasks with infinitely nestable lists.
+More documentation later.

+## Calendar

+A simple calendar utility can be found at localhost:8080/calendar.
+The interface is similar to Google Calendar.
+More documentation later.

 ## Extending with Alfred